Best National Park Wedding Venues in the U.S.

 • Hosmer’s Grove Nature Trail

-This trail is lower in elevation compared to other trails, located right after you enter the national park.
-This short trail winds through dense trees that were planted as an experiment by the lumber industry!
-This landscape is a stark contrast to the top of the volcano, creating an amazing landscape for your Haleakala National Park wedding.
+• Located right after you enter the national park, this trail is lower in elevation compared to some of the other trails.
+It’s a short trail that winds through dense trees that were planted as an experiment by the lumber industry!
+This landscape is a stark contrast to the top of the volcano, creating an amazing landscape for you Haleakala National Park wedding.

 National Park Wedding Venue | Between the Pine Adventure Elopement Photography